Browse tools and resources that can help you as you enter Fellowship and start practising as a physician or paediatrician.

 The app is free to download and provides you with 24/7 support and access to the EAP and wellbeing resources.

-Physician self-care and wellbeing eLearning course
+Physician Self-Care and Wellbeing online course

 The course takes the form of video scenarios common to members, such as returning to work after illness or dealing with the loss of a patient, and the importance of self-care even when no difficulties are being experienced.